tvaneerd/mpcdi/fisheye.md

 So light entering a lens (ie for a camera) comes in at an angle `θ` (in radians, say). `f` is the focal length. `r` is the distance between the resulting pixel on the camera flim/sensor and the center of the film/sensor.

 `f` is typically measured in `mm`.
-However, if you only have the resultant image, not the actual lens, you can only measure `r` in terms of pixels.
-This means `f` is measured in `pixels/radians`.
+However, if you only have the resultant image, not the actual lens, you can only measure `r` in terms of pixels, or in units relative to the width of the sensor.
+If we set 1 to be half the width of the DMD (to match how lens-offset is measured) then this means `f` is measured in `half-widths/radians`.

 Note that is the equation of light _entering_ the lens of a camera, and landing on the sensor.
 We are more concerned with light _exiting_ the lens of a projector.
 The equation is the same, but we are now talking about DMD pixels, not sensor pixels.